Last edited on

 Provincial health insurance partially covers IVF.
 Manitoba offers a Fertility Treatment Tax Credit.

-The Province of Manitoba states: “The tax credit is equal to 40% of the cost of fertility treatments provided by a Manitoba licensed medical practitioner or infertility treatment clinic.”
+The Province of Manitoba states: “The tax credit is equal to 40% of the cost of eligible expenses.”

-While there is no limit on the number of treatments you can undergo while claiming the tax credit, “you can only claim $20,000 in annual eligible costs for a maximum yearly Fertility Treatment Tax Credit of $8,000.”
+While there is no limit on the number of treatments you can undergo while claiming the tax credit, “you can only claim $20,000 in annual eligible costs for a maximum yearly Fertility Treatment Tax Credit of $8,000.
+Starting for the 2024 tax year, these limits are increased to $40,000 in eligible annual cost for a maximum year credit of $16,000.”

 Eligibility requirements: